zerotier/ZeroTierOne/controller/README.md

 ### Dockerizing Controllers

 ZeroTier network controllers can easily be run in Docker or other container systems.
 Since containers do not need to actually join networks, extra privilege options like "--device=/dev/net/tun --privileged" are not needed.
 You'll just need to map the local JSON API port of the running controller and allow it to access the Internet (over UDP/9993 at a minimum) so things can reach and query it.

+### About the RethinkDB Connector

+The default controller stores its data in the filesystem.
+There is also a direct RethinkDB connector that can be built on Linux with `make central-controller`.

+This is designed for use with ZeroTier Central.
+You are free to build it and use it but don't be surprised if it changes without warning.
+It shouldn't be considered stable for external use.

 ### Network Controller API